ecentria/EcentriaRestBundle/Resources/doc/transactions.md

 {
 ```

-Transactional class annotation has *writeStatusCodes* config option to copying status codes the transaction to the view (false by default).
+Transactional class annotation has a *writeStatusCodes* config option for copying status codes from the transaction to the view (false by default).

 ```
 /**